slowernews/wisdom-tldr/README.md

 ## TLDR

 > *"Fuck, don’t give a fuck and don’t be fucked over."
--- Unknown*
+-- Vox populi*

-Nine general advices:
+Eight general advices:

 > *"Life is a balancing act."
--- Unknown*
+-- Vox populi*

 > *"The root of our problems is our inability to let go."
 -- Leo Babauta*

-> *"Avoiding relevant conflict will not keep peace, will rot it."
--- E. Ferreira*

 > *"All self-help boils down to «choose long-term over short-term»."
 -- Naval Ravikant*